 |Tea (green and black)|

 |Fo-Ti (aka He Shou Wu)|

-- hair growth starts with the production of keratinocytes, which are cells that make keratin (the main protein in hair strands).
+- Hair growth starts with the production of keratinocytes, which are cells that make keratin (the main protein in hair strands).

-- the production of keratinocytes occurs within the dermis (the inner layer of the skin/scalp).
+- The production of keratinocytes occurs within the dermis (the inner layer of the skin/scalp).

-- For some people keratinocyte apoptosis (or death) seems be an underlying factor that contributes to hair loss.
+- For some people keratinocyte apoptosis (or death) seems to be an underlying factor that contributes to hair loss.